aci-ref/facilitation_best_practices/activities/03-engagement.md

 we’ve discussed and links to the web pages we went over today so you can get started as soon as you’re ready."

-After the engagement, the Facilitator can proceed to assist the researcher, bringing in other members of the ACI team as necessary (see the *[Assisting Researchers in the Use of ACI Resources](../05-assistance)* chapter).
+After the engagement, the Facilitator can continue to assist the researcher, bringing in other members of the ACI team as necessary (see the *[Assisting Researchers in the Use of ACI Resources](../05-assistance)* chapter).
 In some of the engagements, it will become apparent that the researcher requires